Recondo (G.I. Joe)

 Recondo is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series.
 He is the G.I.
 Joe Team's original jungle trooper, and debuted in 1984.

 Profile

 His real name is Daniel M. LeClaire, and his rank is that of corporal E-4.
 Recondo was born in Wheaton, Wisconsin.

 Recondo's primary military specialty is infantry and his secondary military specialty is intelligence.
 He was a Cadre member at the Jungle Warfare Training Center.
-Recondo hates the cold, and loves being in the jungle, hauling a rucksack through the bush, and sweating through his cammies.
+He is also a qualified helicopter pilot.
+Recondo hates cold weather, and loves being in the jungle.
 He is a qualified expert with the M-16, Swedish K, grease gun, M-1911A1 Auto Pistol and M-79 grenade launcher.

 Toys

 Recondo was first released as an action figure in 1984.

 The figure was repainted and released as part of the Tiger Force line in 1988, packaged with the "Tiger Fly" covert assault helicopter.
 The file card for this figure reveals Recondo has extensive experience with helicopters.